UltraInfinity/Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!
+To create this Portfolio repo, I forked the repo from Soumyajit4419.

 ## Built With